-Drain the water from the tofu (if using) and gently squeeze out any excess water.
-Slice the tofu in half (as if you were slicing a bagel).
-Cut the tofu slices into ½ inch wide strips and sprinkle with sesame seeds.
+1. Drain water from tofu (if using) and gently squeeze out any excess water.
+Slice tofu in half (as if you were slicing a bagel).
+Cut tofu slices into ½ inch wide strips and sprinkle with sesame seeds.
 Set aside

-Prepare the dipping sauces by combining all of the listed ingredients in two separate bowls.
+2. Prepare dipping sauces by combining all listed ingredients in two separate bowls.
 Refrigerate until serving.

 Serve with dipping sauces and enjoy!